 Update on the 86th Texas Legislature

 Lawmakers filed more than 6,000 bills during the 86th Texas Legislature.
 More than 100 of these related to the affordability and reliability of utility service and scores more related to issues of interest to municipalities.
 Just below we have detailed many of the key bills on the TCAP watch list and summarized their final disposition.
+(Unless otherwise specified, inclusion on this list neither implies support or opposition by TCAP.)
 The Texas Legislature adjourned sine die on May 27.
 As you can see, the disposition of some of these key bills will end up affecting cities or their ratepayers.

 Among the wins for cities or their citizens:

 - The adoption by the Texas Legislature of HB 864 and 866, both relating to gas pipeline safety in the wake of a fatal explosion last year on the Atmos system.

 - The legislative rejection of HB 1408 that would have — had it passed — caused the suspension of the consumer-friendly PowerToChoose.Org website.

 - The adoption of SB 1497 that requires registration of energy brokers.
 This is a pro-consumer bill.

 - The failures of HB 1766 and HB 1768 that would have — had they passed — loosened regulatory oversight of electric utility employee compensation and thereby led to potentially higher rates

 - The addition of pro-consumer amendment to House Bill 1767 that slightly softens the deleterious effect of language similar to that included HB 1766 and HB 1768, but in HB 1767 it relates to employee compensation for gas utilities.